Théodore Lack

 Théodore Lack (3 September 1846 – 25 November 1921) was a French pianist and composer.

 Life

 Born in Quimper, he studied under Antoine François Marmontel (pianoforte), Lefébure-Wély (composition) and François Bazin (harmony).
 He started teaching piano in Paris in 1863 and achieved acclaim as a piano pedagogue.

 A very precocious boy, he was appointed organist in his native town at the age of 10 and held this post until he entered the Paris Conservatory in 1860.
 He graduated in 1864 as winner of many prizes.

 The same year he was appointed teacher of pianoforte at the Conservatory.
 He published a piano method, for which he won Claude Debussy to contribute a piece, The Little Nigar.
 He never left Paris after his admission to the Conservatory.
 From 1875 to 1905 he was a member of the committee on admission and of the jury of examinations.
 In 1881 he became an "Officier de l'Académie".
 He was known as representing "the finest of salon music".

+He published in 1916 Les classiques favoris du piano.
+This collection contains several volumes.
+The first is intended for beginners and contains 50 songs of various composers.

+Early in his career he wrote several compositions featuring, or using as accompaniment, a now-obscure instrument called the pyrophone, and apparently was the only composer to specifically write for it.